Leander-Dynamics/terraform-halomd/platform/infra/Azure/modules/aks/README.md

 ```

 The `dns_prefix` input is required and sets the prefix that Azure uses when creating DNS entries for the cluster's API server endpoint.

+Optional identity inputs allow configuring either a system-assigned or user-assigned managed identity for the cluster:

+- `identity_type` defaults to `SystemAssigned` but also supports `UserAssigned` and `SystemAssigned,UserAssigned`.
+- `identity_ids` supplies the list of user-assigned identity resource IDs when `identity_type` includes `UserAssigned`.